Instant Pot BBQ Chicken

 This Instant Pot BBQ Chicken is one of my go-to recipes when I need a quick and easy meal for my family.
 It’s super fast to prep and it’s one of those crowd-pleasing dinners that everyone likes.
 For a make ahead version, try my Slow Cooker BBQ Chicken.

 This BBQ pulled chicken makes the best BBQ chicken sandwiches, especially served on brioche buns with homemade coleslaw.
-Add in some sweet potato fries and dinner is done!
+Add in some sweet potato fries or homemade french fries and dinner is done!
 See more favorite Instant Pot chicken recipes.

 Ingredients for Instant Pot Pulled Chicken